-Most motor manufacturers design their motors under the assumption that the air density of the place they will be installed is at or near sea level.
+Most motor manufacturers design their motors under the assumption that the air density of the place of installation is at sea level, or near sea level.
 This can cause issues with unwanted temperature increase in your motor when it is run at higher altitudes.
 Throughout this article we will discuss why this happens and how you can compensate for it.

 Differences in Air Quality